giellalt/giellalt.github.io/infra/infraremake/FstNamesInOldAndNewInfra.md

+#FST names before and after the 2014 revision

-# FST's and other compiled files working in new infra
+## FST's and other compiled files working in new infra
 |  Name in old infra         |Name in new infra
 | --- | ---
 | clock-LANG.fst             | transcriptor-clock2text-desc.xfst